Tina Kotek: Speakership

 After Democrats won a House majority in the 2012 election, they nominated Kotek for speaker of the House for the 2013 legislative session.
 She was elected to the position, becoming the first out lesbian in the nation to serve as a legislative speaker.
 She was reelected for in 2015, 2017, 2019, and 2021.
-She is Oregon's longest-serving speaker of the House.
+Kotek is Oregon's longest-serving speaker of the House.

 In December 2016, Kotek became the chair of the board of directors of the Democratic Legislative Campaign Committee.
 She left the post in July 2019.

 In 2020, Republicans worked with Democrats to redraw the districts following the 2020 U.S. census with equal representation from the Democratic and Republican parties as a compromise to have the Republicans stop the use of quorum rule restrictions to stall legislation.
 Kotek later reversed her decision and restored the Democratic majority on the committee redrawing the congressional districts.

-In January 2022, Kotek announced her resignation from the House to focus on her campaign.
+In January 2022, Kotek announced her resignation from the House to focus on her gubernatorial campaign.
 She was succeeded as speaker by Dan Rayfield and in the 44th district by Travis Nelson.

+During her time as speaker, Kotek introduced legislation to allow for increased housing construction in Oregon.
+In 2017, she unsuccessfully pushed for legislation to permit duplexes in residential neighborhoods that were previously exclusively zoned for single-family housing.
+Her House Bill 2001, which sought to enable missing middle housing, required cities of more than 10,000 and counties of more than 15,000 to allow fourplexes in neighborhoods previously zoned exclusively for single-family housing, and to permit accessory dwelling units and easier rules for subdividing existing homes.
+The bill passed in 2019, making Oregon the first state to abolish single-family exclusive zoning across the state.

 Governor of Oregon

 2022 gubernatorial campaign

 On September 1, 2021, Kotek declared her candidacy in the 2022 Oregon gubernatorial election.
 Her main opponent in the Democratic primary was State Treasurer Tobias Read.
 She won the Democratic primary on May 17, 2022.

 In the general election, Kotek's main opponents were Republican nominee and former state representative Christine Drazan and unaffiliated candidate and former state senator Betsy Johnson.
-The election was on November 8.
-As of November 10, The Oregonian, Willamette Week, and Oregon Public Broadcasting had declared Kotek the likely winner of the race with 73% of ballots counted.
+Kotek won the November 8 election with 47% of the vote to Drazan's 43.5%.